 Create a Binder for Your Moving Notes and Important Documents

-You’re more likely to keep yourself organized by having all your notes and documents in a single holder.
-A quick stop at an office supply store for a 3-ring binder with pockets, pocket dividers with tabs, and a binder zipper pouch to hold a writing utensil and calculator, will help get you started.
+You’re more likely to keep yourself organized by having all your notes and documents in one place.
+A quick stop at an office supply store for a three-ring binder with pockets, pocket dividers with tabs, and a binder zipper pouch to hold a writing utensil and calculator, will help get you started.

 So what should you keep in your binder?
 Here are some suggestions:

-- Timeline Checklist.
-You will likely be referencing your calendar and timeline checklist daily if not more, so keep up front for easy access without having to flip through other papers in the binder.
+- Timeline checklist: You’ll likely be referencing this daily if not more, so keep it up front for easy access without having to flip through other papers in the binder.

 Gather Your Personal Documents and Paperwork Before Moving

-These can go in a relocation essentials bag that you’ll carry with you and not pack away.
-Documents you should keep in your essentials bag include:
+Personal documents and paperwork can go in a relocation essentials bag that you’ll carry with you and not pack away.
+Documents you should keep in this bag include your:

 Check Your Insurance Policy When Moving

 Learn about the different types of insurance available for people who are moving, and make sure you have the appropriate coverage.
-Movers are liable for the value of the goods they transport; some movers will also offer a separate insurance policy through an affiliated company.
+Professional movers are liable for the value of the goods they transport.
+Some movers will also offer a separate insurance policy through an affiliated company.

-Moving Tip: Before taking a chance with an unknown insurance provider, check with your current insurance company to find out whether your homeowners policy covers your property during a move, and if not, what additional coverage they can provide.
+Moving Tip: Before taking a chance with an unknown insurance provider, check with your current insurance company to find out whether your homeowners policy covers your property during a move.
+If not, find out what additional coverage they can provide.

-Be Aware of Items the Moving Company Will Not Move
+Be Aware of Items the Moving Company Will Not Transport

-If you’re using a moving company, items that seem innocuous, like liquor or nail polish, might be forbidden, so ask your moving company about their rules and don’t simply assume that you’ll be able to have everything in your home transported by professionals.
-Be aware that there are several categories of items they will not move for you.
-These include:
+If you’re using a moving company, items that seem harmless, like liquor or nail polish, might be forbidden.
+Ask your moving company about their rules.
+Don’t simply assume that you’ll be able to have everything in your home transported by professionals.
+Be aware that there are several categories of items they will not move for you, including: